arangodb/docs/3.10/use-cases.md

 You can store vertices and edges with as many properties as you need, as both are fully-fledged documents (JSON objects).
-Edges have two special attributes, a `_from` and a `_to` attribute, that reference the vertex that the edge comes from and points to by their document identifiers.
+Edges have two special attributes, `_from` and `_to`, that reference the source and target vertices of the edge by their document identifiers.

 You can organize vertices and edges in sets using collections, with vertices in **document collections** and edges in